 Brazilian name: Cabeça-branca

 The White-crowned Manakin is distributed in from Costa Rica to Colombia and the Amazon Basin with a disjunct population in eastern Brazil.
+See the distribution map at Birdlife International.
 It is found in the undergrowth of forest usually about 3 to 6 metres off the ground.

-upperparts with a grey crown and greyish underparts.
-The iris is
+grey crown and greyish underparts.
+The iris is also red.

-Photos 3 to 5, taken at Porto Seguro, Bahia, are of the sub-species D. p. cephaleucos .
+Photos 3 to 5, taken at Porto Seguro, Bahia, are of the sub-species P. p. cephaleucos .

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|